a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

-successfully purchased by Balaji on behalf of DigiBank. `buy.js` invoked the `buy` transaction defined in the `CommercialPaper` smart contract which updated commercial paper `00001` within the world state using the `putState()` and `getState()` Fabric APIs.
+successfully purchased by Balaji on behalf of DigiBank. `buy.js` invoked the `buy` transaction defined in the `CommercialPaper` smart contract which updated commercial paper `00001` within the world state using the `putState()` and `getState()` UDO APIs.
 As you've seen, the application logic to buy and issue commercial paper is very similar, as is the smart contract logic.

 ## Redeem application